vikrampawar/stories/pages/BadmintonMatch.md

 21 -15. gs ss vs sy vp
 ```

-Inspired underdogs sy and vp almost gave a scare, but gs and ss sailled through in the end.
+Inspired underdogs sy and vp almost gave a scare, but gs and ss sailed through in the end.

 ```mardown
 21 12 Gs ss vs pd pm